Cunha's winner for Man United against Arsenal blows Premier League race wide open

 “These are the kind of games we dream to play in,” he told Sky Sports.
 “The games that we watch on television and we want to be part of.”

-United is up to fourth after back-to-back wins under head coach Michael Carrick, who is increasingly strengthening his case to be given the job on a long-term basis, having beaten City in his previous game in charge.
+United is up to fourth after back-to-back wins under head coach Michael Carrick, who is increasingly strengthening his case to be given the job on a long-term basis, having beaten City last week.

+“I’m enjoying it.
+It’s a fantastic position to be in," Carrick said.
+“What happens next?
+I’m not going to be answering it every week.
+I’m enjoying it and I’ll continue to do what I can.”

 Two games in, Carrick has beaten the top two in England's top flight.